 - Representation of Givaudan Fragrances Corporation in securing a victory for corporate policyholders with far-reaching implications in protecting a corporate insured’s right to reorganize its business as it sees fit, without fear of risking the forfeiture of its historic insurance coverage.
 The unanimous New Jersey Supreme Court decision upheld an earlier appellate court ruling that affirmed Givaudan’s right to seek more than $500 million in insurance coverage for governmental and private claims related to environmental damage to the Passaic River and Newark Bay.
+Upon remand, after defeating the defendant-insurers’ dispositive summary judgment motions, Ken successfully resolved the dispute on a carrier by carrier basis; the last of which, settled on the first day of trial in which Ken was acting as first chair.

 - Representing a corporate policyholder in a confidential arbitration against an insurer for water-damage arising out of Hurricane Sandy.
-In January 2017, after a nine-day hearing before a panel of three arbitrators, the panel unanimously found for the policyholder and declared that the insurer must pay the full extent of the policyholder’s claim, up to the $17.5 million limit.
+In January 2017, after Ken first-chaired a nine-day hearing before a panel of three arbitrators, the panel unanimously found for the policyholder and declared that the insurer must pay the full extent of the policyholder’s claim, up to the $17.5 million limit.

 Prior to joining the firm:

 - Representing Syracuse University in pursuing a claim under a Not-For-Profit Individual and Organization Insurance Policy wherein the university sought and was awarded on summary judgment costs it incurred responding to and conducting an investigation in connection with a number of state and federal grand jury subpoenas concerning facts and circumstances relating to allegations of sexual abuse, and in particular the allegations against the university's former associate basketball coach.
-In December 2013, New York’s Appellate Division, 4th Department, unanimously affirmed the trial court’s summary judgment ruling.
+In December 2013, Ken argued before the New York’s Appellate Division, 4th Department, which unanimously affirmed the trial court’s summary judgment ruling.

 - Representing Warren Pumps in a three-week trial in Delaware against more than a dozen insurance companies, securing a decisive jury verdict which held that the insurance companies were liable to provide defense and indemnity coverage for thousands of asbestos related claims.